 We had just gotten home from our Christmas Eve overnight camping trip when we began brainstorming what we would do with our precious time off for the next week.
 With the whole country and world still in a pandemic and places having gone into lockdown recently, there wasn’t much we COULD do, much less WANTED to do, since we were trying to be safe and responsible.

 Fortunately, hubby and I are no strangers to the ultimate socially-distanced activity, camping, which would help lay the groundwork for planning a last minute pandemmy vacay.
-Our plan (or lack there of) needed very little thought before we decided we would take an impromptu road trip to the west coast, camping along the way, just so we could get our Ween Qweens to west coast sand for their first ever beach visit.
+Our plan (or lack there of) needed very little thought before we decided we would take an impromptu road trip to the west coast, camping along the way, just so our QWeens could set their paws on west coast sand for their first ever beach visit.

 Day 1 >> Denver, CO to Grand Junction, CO